 Boat Tours – Birdwatchers and Photographers Delight

-The heronry is the best part of the bird sanctuary because it is a breeding ground for many birds.
+The heronry is the best part of the bird sanctuary, for it is a breeding ground for many birds.
 The breeding birds include Painted Storks, Asian Openbill Storks, Common Spoon Bills, four types of egrets (Little, Common, Yellow-b

 And one of the popular activities of the bird sanctuary is the boat tours of the action-packed isles guided by rangers.
 There is no better way to unwind than to sit in a boat and observe nature put up a beautiful show for you.